1989 Pacific typhoon season: Storm names

 During the season 32 named tropical cyclones developed in the Western Pacific and were named by the Joint Typhoon Warning Center, when it was determined that they had become tropical storms.
-These names were contributed to a revised list which started on 1979.
+These names were contributed to a revised list which started in 1979.
 However the JTWC changed their naming list during half-way of 1989, starting with the name Angela.